HOLISMOKES -- II. Identifying galaxy-scale strong gravitational lenses in Pan-STARRS using convolutional neural networks

 \subsection{Strong lensing simulations}

-Due to the limited angular resolution of Pan-STARRS, we focus on the search for wide-separation lens systems with bright arcs that can be easily recognized by eye.
-We impose a lower limit on the Einstein radius $\theta_{\rm E}$ of mocks of 1.5\arcsec, larger than the median FWHM of PS1 seeing in $gri$ bands.
-This ensures that individual counter-images are well deblended from each other in the mocks (albeit often blended with the lens).
-Each lens deflector drawn from the LRG catalog is cross-matched with a random COSMOS source at $z_{\rm source} > z_{\rm deflector}$, rejecting pairs with $\theta_{\rm E} < 1.5$\arcsec \footnote{Calculated given the known lens redshift and velocity dispersion and the known source redshift.}, and repeating the process iteratively to obtain 90\,000 lens+source pairs.
+Due to the limited angular resolution of Pan-STARRS, we focused on the search for wide-separation lens systems with bright arcs that can be easily recognized by eye.
+We imposed a lower limit on the Einstein radius $\theta_{\rm E}$ of mocks of 1.5\arcsec, larger than the median FWHM of PS1 seeing in $gri$ bands.
+This ensured that individual counter-images are well deblended from each other in the mocks (albeit often blended with the lens).
+Each lens deflector drawn from the LRG catalog was cross-matched with a random COSMOS source at $z_{\rm source} > z_{\rm deflector}$, rejecting pairs with $\theta_{\rm E} < 1.5$\arcsec \footnote{Calculated given the known lens redshift and velocity dispersion and the known source redshift.}, and repeating the process iteratively to obtain 90\,000 lens+source pairs.
 Focusing on larger Einstein radii amounts to selecting LRGs in the high-mass range, with $v_{\rm disp} \sim 230$--400~km~s$^{-1}$, and redshifts $z_{\rm d} \sim 0.1$--0.7 representative of the input BOSS sample, and sources in the redshift range $z_{\rm s} \sim 0.5$--3.0.
-The pairs mainly cover the $\theta_{\rm E}$ range of 1.5--3.0\arcsec, which is dominated by galaxy-scale dark-matter lens halos on the high-end of the mass distribution \citep{oguri06}, while group-scale lenses contribute predominantly for image separations above 3\arcsec. $\theta_{\rm E}$ values are not uniformly distributed but drop by a factor 100 from 1.5\arcsec to 3.0\arcsec, akin to real galaxy-scale lenses, implying that our CNN will be predominantly exposed to mock systems with $\theta_{\rm E} \sim 1.5$\arcsec.
+The pairs mainly cover the $\theta_{\rm E}$ range of 1.5--3.0\arcsec, which is dominated by galaxy-scale dark-matter lens halos on the high-end of the mass distribution \citep{oguri06}, while group-scale lenses contribute predominantly for image separations above 3\arcsec. $\theta_{\rm E}$ values were not uniformly distributed but dropped by a factor 100 from 1.5\arcsec to 3.0\arcsec, akin to real galaxy-scale lenses, implying that our CNN is predominantly exposed to mock systems with $\theta_{\rm E} \sim 1.5$\arcsec.